 As a person develops tolerance, cravings, and dependence they will likely begin to take higher and/or more frequent doses of meth.
 Many people continue to take the drug as a way of avoiding uncomfortable meth withdrawal symptoms.

-The combination of these behaviors can push a person to addiction and expose them to dangerous side effects caused by methamphetamine abuse.
+The combination of these behaviors can push a person to addiction and expose them to dangerous side effects caused by methamphetamine use.

-As meth abuse moves closer to and into addiction, a person’s behavior will commonly change as the drug becomes one of the most important things in their life.
+As meth use moves closer to and into addiction, a person’s behavior will commonly change as the drug becomes one of the most important things in their life.

-At this time, a person may also exhibit the following signs and symptoms of methamphetamine abuse or addiction:
+At this time, a person may also exhibit the following signs and symptoms of methamphetamine use or addiction:

 - Meth is taken in higher and/or more frequent doses than a person intended on.